rdkcentral/rdkb-wifi-hal/docs/pages/halSpec.md

 ## Process Model

 Is it a requirement for the component to support multiple instantiation from multiple processes, or is there only ever one process that uses the interface?
-A) Multiple processes can statically link and ride the HAL.
+A) Multiple processes can statically link and use the HAL.

 ## Memory Model

 If the interface is expected to allocate and return pointers to memory, what are the expected rules with respect to ownership, clean up and termination.
-A) Bi-directional.
-Some APIs may allocate memory in HAL and expects upper layers to free it. while, some APIs free the memory in same functional block.
+A) Some APIs may allocate memory in HAL then return the pointers to its reference and expects the upper layers (applicaion etc) to free it.
+While some APIs allocate and free the memory in same functional block.

 ## Power Management Requirements